CommunityGD32Cores/gd32-pio-projects/gd32-spl-usart/README.md

 }
 ```

+**Note** that existing original SPL examples by GigaDevice do not do this, they implement `fputc()` instead, and must be adapted in the above way to work with GCC.

 ## UART settings

 This example code initializes the USART0 peripheral to send at 115200 baud and the standard 8 databits, no parity, 1 stopbit ("8N1") configuration.